4itago/5G00DM05-3009-Full-Stack-Web-Dev-Part-2/README.md

 1. Install the REST Client extension in VSCode
 2. Open `api-test.http`
 3. Click "Send Request" above each request to test the endpoints
+4. File includes tests for all CRUD operations and query parameters

+### Using JSON Client

+1. Install the JSON Client extension in VSCode
+2. Open `api-tests.json`
+3. Run automated tests for all endpoints

 ### Using Postman